 5 - People Must Respect Your Space

 Practicing music can be a challenge when you do not live alone.
-Most of us have their own lives (job, family, friends) and this is absolutely okay.
+Most of us have lives (job, family, friends) and this is absolutely okay.
 Though, many players wish to have more efficient sessions and be able to improve their playing.

 Our piece of advice is that you should (politely) make it clear that your practice zone is sacred to you and you shouldn't be disturbed when you are practicing in it.
 This is still related to the distractions you should avoid during your jazz guitar practice sessions.